stancsz/prompt-engineering/prompt-engineering-ebook/_coverpage.md

 <h1 align="center">Prompt Engineering Ebook</h1>
 <p align="center">Your Hands-On Guide to Mastering Prompts</p>
 <p align="center">Welcome!
-This ebook offers foundational concepts and practical exercises for Prompt Engineering.
-My belief: the best way to learn is by doing.
-We'll explore ideas, provide context, and apply them immediately.
-Let's master prompts together!</p>
+This ebook is designed to help you get started with Prompt Engineering.
+We'll cover foundational concepts and, more importantly, dive into practical exercises.
+I've always found that the best way to learn is by doing, so let's explore ideas, build context, and apply them together.
+Ready to craft some effective prompts?</p>